brianyang/custom-parallax/README.md

 # Something Parallax

-Another parallax implementation that allows you to set the preceding and proceeding elements at varying speeds.
+Another parallax implementation that allows you to set the preceding and proceeding elements to scroll at varying speeds.

 ## Usage